-Around the world, the livelihoods of millions of vulnerable rural communities are being seriously undermined by the world's wort pests - destructive invasive species.
+Around the world, the livelihoods of millions of vulnerable rural communities are being seriously undermined by the world's worst pests - destructive invasive species.

 Biological invasions affect poor, rural communities disproportionately as they are more heavily dependent on natural resources and healthy ecosystems.